Childhood immunisation statistics Scotland

 About this release

-- Uptake rates remained high in Scotland; over 96% of children had received each routine immunisation by the time they were 12 months old, apart from the rotavirus vaccine, which had 94.2% uptake.
+- Uptake rates remained high in Scotland; over 96% of children had received each routine immunisation by the time they were 12 months old, with the exception of rotavirus vaccine, which had 94.9% uptake.

 - The first dose of MMR vaccine is offered between 12 and 13 months old and the second dose at 3 years 4 months old.
-Although normally given at these times, if it's missed, it can be given at any age.
+Although normally given at these times, it can be given at any age if missed.

 If you have an enquiry relating to this publication, please contact firstname.lastname@example.org.

 If you have a media enquiry relating to this publication, please contact the Communications and Engagement team.

 If you require publications or documents in other formats, please email email@example.com.

 To report any issues with a publication, please email firstname.lastname@example.org.

 Versions of this publication released before 16 March 2020 may be found on the Data and Intelligence, Health Protection Scotland or Improving Health websites.